misasa/godigo/README.md

 # Developer's guide

+1. This project is hosted in the Git server ( http://devel.misasa.okayama-u.ac.jp/gitlab/gems/godigo/tree/master ).

-1. Run test
+2. Run test.

     $ cd ~/devel-godigo/gems/godigo
     $ bundle exec rspec spec/godigo/commands/session_command_spec.rb --tag show_help:true

-2. Push to the Git server
+3. Push to the Git server.

-3. Access to Jenkins server http://devel.misasa.okayama-u.ac.jp/jenkins/job/Godigo/ and run a job.
-This is scheduled and if you are not in hurry, skip further steps.
+4. Access the Jenkins server ( http://devel.misasa.okayama-u.ac.jp/jenkins/job/Godigo/ ), login,
+   and run a job.
+This is scheduled and if you are not in hurry, skip this and the next step.

+5. Update DREAM's homepage to have the newest gem available.

+    $ ssh falcon@dream.misasa.okayama-u.ac.jp
+    dream$ cd public_html/dream/documentation
+    dream$ git pull

-4. Uninstall and install local gem module by
+6. Uninstall and install gem module locally by following command.

     $ sudo gem uninstall godigo
     $ sudo gem install godigo